Exact triangle for fibered Dehn twists: Pseudoholomorphic sections of Lefschetz-Bott fibrations

 \begin{remark} In the case that $c = 1$, $r = 1$, the evaluation map on the moduli space $\M(E_{C,r},F_{C,r})_0$ of zero-index pseudoholomorphic sections of $(E_{C,r},F_{C,r})$ at $z = 1$ induces a double cover

 of the fiber of the vanishing cycle $C$.
 The relations \eqref{relations} on $a = (a_1,a_2)$ become

 \end{remark}

 \begin{corollary} Suppose $E$ is the Lefschetz fibration with the Lagrangian boundary condition $F$ obtained by a seam connect sum from a Lefschetz-Bott fibration $(E_{C,r},F_{C,r})$ over the disk $D_r$ corresponding to a spherically fibered coisotropic submanifold $C$, with an arbitrary quilted Lefschetz-Bott fibration $E_0 \to S_0$ with boundary condition $F_0$.
 Suppose that all these fibrations with boundary conditions are monotone and equipped with relative spin structures, so that in particular the relative invariant $\Phi(E,F)$ is defined.
+Suppose furthermore that in the codimension one case $\codim(C) = 1$ the coisotropic is equipped with a local system with holonomy $-1$ around the fibers.
 Then $\Phi(E,F)= 0 $.
 More precisely, there exists a null-homotopy of the chain-level operator $C \Phi(E,F)$ that, if $r$ is sufficiently small, has positive $q$-exponents. \end{corollary}

 \begin{proof} Suppose that $E,F$ are as in the statement of the Corollary.
 Consider the family of surfaces obtained by stretching the neck so that a standard fibration $(E_{C,r},F_{C,r})$ bubbles off.
-Since the fibration is trivial outside of a small neighborhood of the singular fiber, the two-forms $\omega_{E_{C,r}}$ in this deformation are diffeomorphic.
-The chain level invariants $C\Phi(E_{C,r}, F_{C,r})$ are chain-homotopic by a chain-homotopy corresponding to isolated points in the parametrized moduli space for the deformation, $q$-weighted by symplectic area.
+The chain level invariants $C\Phi(E_{C,r}, F_{C,r})$ are chain-homotopic by a chain-homotopy corresponding to isolated points in the parametrized moduli space for the deformation.
 Since the curvature is non-negative and zero-area sections are of even index, the $q$-exponents in the homotopy operator are positive.
 The gluing theorem \ref{gluing} gives a bijection between pseudoholomorphic sections of $E_\rho, F_\rho$, for small $\rho$, and $(u_0,u_1)$ in the zero-dimensional component $(\ev_0,\ev_1)^{-1}(\Delta)$, where $\Delta$ is the diagonal in the gluing fiber $F_{0,z_0} \cong F_{C,z_1}$.
 Equality of indices gives

 for $k \in \{ 0,1 \}$.
 In the codimension two case Corollary \ref{pinch} now follows from Lemma \ref{above} which implies that the moduli spaces for small $r$ and large $\rho$ are empty.
 The chain-level invariants are independent of the choice of $r$ up to chain-homotopy.